Little827/pdfium_bck/docs/safetynet.md

 can be analyzed to find the cause of a regression.
 KCachegrind is a good visualizer for these files.

+#### none

+Run without any profiler, giving a performance score of 1 always. useful for running image comparisons or debugging the script.

 ### Common Options

 Arguments commonly passed to safetynet_compare.py.